alquemiste55555/lottery-dapp/README.md

 ## Lottery Dapp

-Lottery is a dapp that allows participants to enter a lottery by sending a 0.001 ETH admission fee to the smart contract.
+A Lottery Dapp that allows participants to enter a lottery by sending a 0.001 ETH admission fee to the smart contract.

 Participants admission fees accumulate in the smart contract until they are eventually awarded to the winner of the lottery.